 I Was Quite a Fashion Victim: Season 3 includes a dozen of episodes entitled "The last century".
 Each of them shows the very first day at work for every employee (a long time ago) and everyone is seen with ridiculous outfits and weird hairstyles.

-Jerk Ass: someone more than others but well, pretty much everyone with Luca, Paolo, De Marinis, Andrea, and Vittorio being the best examples.
-Also Alex who is a big Jerkass to Luca (she gets better in season 5 though) and Geller, a Magnificent Bastard who genuinely enjoys driving the other people crazy.
+Jerkass: Everyone, with Luca, Paolo, De Marinis, Andrea, and Vittorio being the best examples.
+Also Alex who is a big Jerkass to Luca (she gets better in season 5 though) and Geller, the Magnificent Bastard.

 Even the supposedly "nice" Patti is evolving into this more and more.

 Karma Houdini: it doesn't matter how much of a slut Alex is, she never pays for it.
 Likewise, anyone who acts as the "villain" of the sketch equally never pays for it.